Rock 'n' roll pioneer Chuck Berry dead at 90

 ONLY ONE NO. 1 HIT

+However, Berry's only No. 1 hit was "My Ding-a-Ling," a throwaway novelty song that seemed to be a juvenile sex reference.

 Berry's reputation for being greedy and grouchy was evident in the 1987 documentary "Hail!
 Hail!
 Rock and Roll," which focused on a 60th-birthday concert that Keith Richards organized for him.
-The movie's makers said Berry refused to show up for filming each day unless given a bag of cash.
+The filmmakers said Berry refused to show up for production each day unless given a bag of cash.

-"He was an oddly cheap character in some ways," Rolling Stones singer Mick Jagger told Mojo magazine.
-"He ... was always rude to everyone.
-He became too much of a parody of himself."

 Berry was born Oct.
 18, 1926, the third of six children whose father was a contractor and church deacon and whose mother was a schoolteacher.
 They lived in a relatively prosperous black section of St. Louis known as the Ville.